-Although no single factor was identified to have a strong correlation with successful reproduction of ASCO in captivity (Reed-Smith, 1998), maintaining well-balanced energy budgets by manipulating the enclosure temperatures and feeding strategies represents an important aspect of otter husbandry (Heap et al, 2008).
+Although no single factor was identified to have a strong correlation with successful reproduction of ASCO in captivity (Reed-Smith, 1998), maintaining wellbalanced energy budgets by manipulating the enclosure temperatures and feeding strategies represents an important aspect of otter husbandry (Heap et al, 2008).
 The introduction of other types of environmental enrichment to stimulate naturalistic active behaviours such as swimming, foraging and social play can also have an important role in fostering high welfare and increasing the likelihood of successful cub birth and development to adulthood (Hussain et al, 2011).
 In captivity, both parents look after the cubs, often with help from older siblings (Nair and Agoramoorthy, 2002).
-Cub development from birth to weaning is well documented for captive otters, and seems to reach a critical stage around 14 weeks old, when weaning usually begins (AZA, 2009; Prima, 1992; Timmis, 1971).
-Several cub deaths around this time were reported in the earlier scientific literature, due to inability to progress to acquiring solid food (Leslie, 1971; Lancaster, 1975; Sivasothi, 1998) and in some cases labour-intensive hand-rearing interventions were required (Webb, 2011).
-There are very few descriptions of ASCO cub behaviour beyond this stage (Owen, 2004; Wright 2005; Lemasson et al., 2014), as they become gradually more independent of their parents, and not much is known about what happens in the wild (Kruuk, 2006).
+Cub development from birth to weaning is well documented for captive otters and seems to reach a critical stage around 14 weeks old, when weaning usually begins (Timmis, 1971; Prima, 1992; AZA, 2009).
+Several cub deaths around this time were reported in the earlier scientific literature, due to inability to progress acquiring solid food (Leslie, 1971; Lancaster, 1975; Sivasothi, 1998) and in some cases labour-intensive handrearing interventions were required (Webb, 2011).
+There are very few descriptions of ASCO cub behaviour beyond this stage (Owen, 2004; Wright 2005; Lemasson et al.,

+2014), as they become gradually more independent of their parents, and not much is known about what happens in the wild (Kruuk, 2006).

-The initial aim of this study was to investigate the influence of seasonal variations in temperature and of new structural enrichment on the behaviour of a pair of ASCO in an outdoor enclosure at the Wildfowl and Wetland Trust (WWT) Washington (England).
+The initial aim of this study was to investigate the influence of seasonal variations in temperature on the behaviour of a pair of ASCO in an outdoor enclosure at the Wildfowl and Wetland Trust (WWT) Washington (England) and the effectiveness of adding new structural enrichment at keeping the otters active during the cold season.
 The range of temperatures experienced in the outdoor enclosure was expected to be broader than that experienced by the ASCO studied in an indoor enclosure at a different establishment in 2013 (Cuculescu-Santana et al., 2017) and lead to greater differences in levels of activity between summer and winter and in the use of water features.
 However, the existing feeding strategies and the new structural enrichment were expected to sustain the otters' interest in exploring the outdoor areas during the colder season, keep them active and maintain their display value (AZA, 2009).
 The pair had already reproduced successfully in spring 2015 (one female cub), and the arrival of a new litter of four cubs in March 2016 offered the additional opportunity to study cub behavioural development from 3.5 to 9.5 months old.